benward2301/dynq/README.md

 - `begins_with`
 - `between`

-Operands must be a string or number.
+Operand values must be a string or number.
 Each operator expects a single operand, except `between` which expects an array containing a lower and upper bound (both inclusive).

+Binary keys are not currently supported.

 Requires `--partition-key`.